jimmy-little/jimmy-little.github.io/_posts/blog/2016-05-03-my-social-apps-2016-edition.md

  - Foursquare has given way to Swarm.
 Same shit, different app.

- - Glympse is still hangong in there, but Find My Friends has really replaced it.
+ - Glympse is still hanging in there, but Find My Friends has really replaced it.

  - RIP Netbot, Google Voice, and Google+

  - I really enjoy Timehop

- - Periscope , but I hardly open it.
+ - Periscope, but I hardly open it.

  - Twitterific is there for nostalgia.
 Twitter is there because some stuff just doesn't work in third-party apps.